-See S. REP. NO. 89-162, Pt.
+36 See S. REP. No. 89-162, Pt.
 3, 24 (1965), as reprinted in 1965 U.S.C.C.A.N.
 2508, 2562 (identifying felon disenfranchisement laws as an exception to rule which prohibits use of tests or devices that are used to abridge the right to vote on the basis of race or color).

-See 111 CONG.
+37 See 111 CONG.
 REC.
 S8366 (1965) (statement of Sen. Tydings) (clarifying that the felon disenfranchisement laws are allowed, because they are objective means of determining qualifications for voting and are not subjective such as the good moral character requirement).

-H.R.
-REP. NO. 89-439, 25-26 (1965), as reprinted in 1965 U.S.C.C.A.N.
+38 H.R.
+Rep. No. 89-439, 25-26 (1965), as reprinted in 1965 U.S.C.C.A.N.
 2437, 2457.

-See Johnson, 405 F.3d at 1233 (reviewing congressional statements in the House and Senate reports for the Voting Right Act's application to states' disenfranchisement provisions).
+39 See Johnson, 405 F.3d at 1233 (reviewing congressional statements in the House and Senate reports for the Voting Right Act's application to states' disenfranchisement provisions).

-The 1982 amendments to the Voting Rights Act changed the statute such that it now reads: "No voting qualification or prerequisite to voting, or standard, practice or procedure shall be imposed or applied by any State or political subdivision in a manner which results in a denial or abridgment of the right of any citizen of the United States to vote on account of race or color."
+40 The 1982 amendments to the Voting Rights Act changed the statute such that it now reads: "No voting qualification or prerequisite to voting, or standard, practice or procedure shall be imposed or applied by any State or political subdivision in a manner which results in a denial or abridgment of the right of any citizen of the United States to vote on account of race or color."
 42 U.S.C. § 1973(a) (1982) (emphasis added).
-It has previously read: "No voting qualification or prerequisite to voting, or standard, practice or procedure shall be imposed or applied by read:
+It has previously read: "No voting qualification or prerequisite to voting, or standard, practice or procedure shall be imposed or applied by any State or political subdivision to deny or abridge the right of any citizen of the United States to vote on account of race or color."